udzura/slides/rubykaigi2025/index.md

 <!--
 Parsing the binary file accounts for over half of the startup time.
-There might be room for optimization in the binary parsing phase, perhaps by using something like `StringScanner` to speed it up.
+There might be room for optimization in the binary parsing phase.Replacing it with StringScanner might be worth a try.
+I'm also looking into alternative methods.
 -->

 ----